nextflow-io/training/docs/nf_template/5_pipeline.md

 schema_params: Param save_merged from nextflow config not found in nextflow_schema.json
 ```

-For these tests to pass the `nextflow_schema.json` must be updated with the parameters that were added to your pipeline but have not been documented.
+For these tests to pass the `nextflow_schema.json` file must be updated with the parameters that were added to your pipeline but have not been documented.

 !!! warning